 The PMYC board grants exceptions by majority vote.
 Each exception is reviewed by the moorage committee, the Commodore, and presented to the 11-person board for final vote and decision.

 If an event you intended to participate in gets cancelled, it cannot be used to satisfy your minimum event requirements.
-The most obvious solution is to join us out on the water and plan to attend more than the required two events.
+The most obvious solution is to join us out on the water and plan to attend more than the required three events.
 Join us for Thursday night races, formal races, cruises, and/or parades; there are over two dozen events each year.
 We want our members actively participating in events out on the water, not just doing the absolute minimum to keep discounted moorage.

 Yes, new Commodore approved events may occasionally come up.
 When, and if they do, a club wide email will be sent, along with other notifications as appropriate.